hbctraining/publication_perfect/lessons/custom_themes.md

 * Explain how to create custom themes to facilitate consistency between plots.

-# Consistent formatting using custom functions
+# Consistent formatting using custom themes

 When publishing, it is helpful to ensure plots have consistent formatting.
 To do this we can create a custom function with our preferences for the theme.
 Remember the structure of a function is: